A trip to the salon left this mother paralyzed after suffering a stroke

 A simple trip to the salon ended in tragedy for one mum after she was left paralysed after getting her hair washed.

-As she reclined her head on the basin, the angle of her neck strained her blood vessels which in turn caused a small blood clot.
+Have you ever heard of getting a stroke at salon?
+It's a very real risk, as the case of one woman illustrates.
+As she reclined her head on the basin, the angle of her neck strained her blood vessels, which in turn caused a small blood clot.
 Two weeks later, the blood cot turned into a stroke.

 A trip to the salon usually entails a few hours of unadulterated pampering and bliss.
 Women are known to look forward to a day dedicated to this physical self-improvement.

-Elizabeth Smith, a mother from Los Angeles, California, was one of these women, but little did she know her trip to the salon will be the last time.
+Elizabeth Smith, a mother from Los Angeles, California, was one of these women, but little did she know her trip to the salon would be the last one.

 At first everything seemed to be going according to plan, until she had her hair washed.
 As she reclined her head on the basin, the angle of her neck strained her blood vessels which in turn caused a small blood clot.